 My brother said, “He’s not about to do what I think he’s about to do, is he?”

-My two older sisters, my brother and I were sitting on our parents’ bed, working our way through my mother’s jewelry box.
+My two older sisters, my brother, and I were sitting on our parents’ bed, working our way through my mother’s jewelry box.
 She had used a velvet-lined flatware chest that at some point had held the sterling silverware.
-It would more rightly have been called a memory box, since it held much more than jewelry: Snapshots, thimbles, pretty buttons, keys to who knows where.
+It would more rightly have been called a memory box, since it contained much more than jewelry: Snapshots, thimbles, pretty buttons, keys to who knows where.

 “Remember this?” one of us would ask, holding up an item.
 Keepsake by keepsake and story by story, we worked our way through Mom’s life.
 And our own.